 You may get a different Galaxy S9 camera app interface if:

-- you are using the front camera.
-There are less and slightly different options for the front camera in Galaxy S9 camera app.
+- You are using the front camera.
+There are fewer and slightly different options for the front camera in the Galaxy S9 camera app.

 Do you know how to use Galaxy S9 camera app in Galaxy S9 and S9+?